FelixTaylor898/Pride/README.md

 9/9/23
 - Added a rainbow gradient to header and footer.
-- Created About page
 - Decided no to great the Spanish contact page, because it doesn't really say anything that needs to be said in a different language, and the rest of the website is only in English anyway.
-- Finished volunteer page.
+- Finished about page, volunteer page, sponsor page, donation page, and vendor page.
 - TODO: Fix the elements that are marked as "id" even though they are not unique.
 - TODO: Some of the nav bars are smaller than others.